rasulov1337/mario/README.md

 This is yet another mario

 # Building
 First, install OpenAL.
-Then cmake will build without problems.
+Then cmake will build the project without any problems.